12 Best Back And Shoulder Workout For Upper Body Strength

 How to do a pull-up:

 Summary: Pullups are a great way to build upper body strength.
-It uses the pronated grip (palms away from the body) to engage the muscles in your back, biceps, arms and forearms.
-Therefore, it is also known as one of the best back and bicep workout.
+Since it engages the muscles in your back, biceps, and the upper arms, it is also known as one of the best back and bicep workout.
 Avoid swinging your legs around or shrugging your shoulders up while performing this exercise.
-You want to ensure your shoulder blades remain back and down throughout the exercise.

 pull ups